Planet Name Generator

 Pick a planet type, choose whether you want an evocative name or a catalog designation, then set the setting that frames it.
 Every name lands ready for a star map, a campaign doc, or the first chapter of a story — and it carries implicit information about the world before you've written a word of description.

-The right name does work.
-It tells the reader this is a place of sand and scarcity, or one drowned sea under three moons, before anyone reads the second line.
+The right name earns its keep.
+It tells the reader this is a place of sand and scarcity, or one drowned sea under three moons, or a dead world with no sun to warm it, before anyone reaches the second line.

 How to Use This Planet Name Generator